 Higher educational institutions help international students to follow simple application procedures, either applying online or by e-mail to the chosen university.
 All accepted applicants receive a Letter of Admission from the university.

-Here is a list of most common required documents for university application:
+Here is a list of most common required documents for university application in Thailand:

 According to university policy, additional documents may be required, like an essay between 300 to 500 words on a topic of your choice